ianfhunter/Banshee/_doc/10 Character Creation/120_Classes/124_conduit_classes/priest.md

 ## Prayer
 At a time of rest, allies can heal twice as much.
 This increases to 3x,4x,5x with tier increase.

+## Direct Line
+Your power is such that you can commune directly with those who granted it.
+You may move your body and up to six others you are close to, to a parallel plane in which your deity resides.